pachecod/webxride-2-2-dev-alpha/README.md

 - **Progressive Image Loading** - Thumbnails → Preview → Full-size optimization
 - **Enhanced 3D Preview** - Advanced camera controls and model handling
 - **Smart Caching** - Efficient file management and user experience

+## What's New in 2.1 🎉

+- **🏷️ File Tagging System** - Tag your files for easy organization and discovery
+- **🔍 Smart Search** - Search by tags AND filenames across all categories
+- **📚 Tag Browser** - Browse all your tags with file counts and one-click filtering
+- **👥 User-Specific Tags** - Students see their own tags, admins see everyone's
+- **💾 Database-Powered** - Fast, reliable tag storage and search

 ## Quick Start